 - 1 for 10: focus on the children sponsored by Children of the Mekong.
 If a family of a sponsored child is affected, we offer our help.
 There is a possibility of helping other families if a reliable local leader comes to us.

-- No duplication: assess the needs and check if they are other local support in place
+- No duplicates: assess the needs and check if they are other local support in place

-- Towards sustainability: identify how to move this aid towards child sponsorship.
+- Be sustainable: identify how to move this aid towards child sponsorship.